Louis Israel Newman: Brandeis University

 Newman was the visionary for Brandeis University.

 [I]t was Newman's proposal, published in the Jewish Tribune, which inexplicably garnered the attention and raised the eyebrows of American Jewry.
 [He] had firsthand knowledge of the Jewish quota, having attended Brown University at a time when the school's administration imposed "limitations in the enrollment of Jews and Negroes." ...
 Newman worried about the very practical problem that, as a result of limited educational opportunities, American Jews were in jeopardy of being further rejected from "higher spheres of the professions and commerce".

 There were many other proposals, but Newman continued steadfast in his work for his vision of a Jewish university.
 He published a slim volume, appropriately titled, A Jewish University in America?
 (1923), featuring an expanded version of his original essay and a collection of the articles and letters that had appeared on the subject.

 In 1945, Newman was recruited by Rabbi Israel Goldstein, to join a group of men to consider the possibility of opening a Jewish university in Waltham, Massachusetts, some ten miles northwest of Boston.
 For his obvious interest and expertise in the matter, Goldstein was delighted to "have the friendly support of Rabbi Louis I. Newman."

 Writings

 Newman was a prolific writer and playwright.
 Some of his works include: Jewish Influence on Christian Reform Movements (1924) and Jewish People, Faith and Life (1957).
 He also compiled and translated the classic work The Hasidic Anthology, Tales and Teachings of the Hasidim: The parables, folk-tales, fables, aphorisms, epigrams, sayings, anecdotes, proverbs, and exegetical interpretations of the Hasidic masters and disciples; their lore and wisdom (1934, 1968, 1972), which has become a standard textbook for courses in Jewish studies.
-Newman's Triumph in Adversity and Other Poems (1948) is an anthology of Newman's poetry including "The Voice of God," often misattributed to John Henry Newman.
+Newman's Trumpet in Adversity and Other Poems (1948) is an anthology of Newman's poetry including "The Voice of God," often misattributed to John Henry Newman.